silnrsi/font-kedebideri/README.md

-# Beria New
+# Beria Giray Erfe Test A

-Beria New is a font in development for the Beria script. **Please note that this is a work in progress so glyph shapes, metrics, and encoding will change.**
+Beria Giray Erfe Test A is a font in development for the Beria script. **Please note that this is a work in progress so glyph shapes, metrics, and encoding will change.**

 ### Project status [![Build Status](http://build.palaso.org/app/rest/builds/buildType:Fonts_BeriaNew/statusIcon)](http://build.palaso.org/viewType.html?buildTypeId=Fonts_BeriaNew&guest=1)